-Actions Time Person(s)/Departments Funding Notes Frame Responsible 1.
-Comprehensive Plan Updates: Hire a consultant to create the Evaluation and Appraisal Report (EAR) with strikethrough underline to capture state Begin Fall 2022 Consultant as assigned by the Planning \$150K (unfunded requirements, new plans and staff recommendations for changes to Comprehensive Plan as they relate to resiliency and adaptation.
-Director (\$50K grant ask) 2.
-Regulatory Plans for Adaptation: Update ordinances and Land Development Regulations on: 1) Zoning and overlay zoning; 2) building codes & resilient designs; 3) setbacks/buffers; 4) conditional development and exactions; 5) rebuilding restrictions; 6) conservation easements; Etc. Begin in Winter 2023 Consultant as assigned by the Planning Director Consultant to make recommendations Approximately \$20K
+Actions Time Frame Person(s)/Departments Responsible Funding Notes Comprehensive Plan Updates: Hire a consultant to create the Evaluation and Appraisal Report (EAR) with strikethrough underline to capture state requirements, new plans and staff recommendations for changes to Comprehensive Plan as they relate to resiliency and adaptation.
+Begin Fall 2022 Consultant as assigned by the Planning Director \$150K (unfunded (\$50K grant ask) Regulatory Plans for Adaptation: Update ordinances and Land Development Regulations on: 1) Zoning and overlay zoning; 2) building codes &amp; resilient designs; 3) setbacks/buffers; 4) conditional development and exactions; 5) rebuilding restrictions; 6) conservation easements; Etc. Begin in Winter 2023 Consultant as assigned by the Planning Director Consultant to make recommendations Approximately \$20K